 Western Electric SDAT

 Burlington was one of a select few that were chosen in the nation for this grant.
-The SDAT program is a three-day program designed to help communities develop a vision for a sustainable future and a realistic, attainable roadmap for the reuse of significant property in their community.
+The SDAT program is a three-day program designed to help communities develop a vision for a sustainable future and a realistic, attainable road map for the reuse of significant property in their community.
 The program brought a team of experts including architects, urban designers, landscape architects, planners, economists, and others to work with Burlington leaders, stakeholders, and citizens.
 The result will be a broad assessment that helps frame a plan for reuse of the Western Electric Plant in Burlington.
-The final plan is expected this winter.
+The final plan is expected in the first quarter of 2019.

 Do you have a Western Electric Story?
 Share it with us: Seeking Public Input